-Dandruff can have various causes, including dry skin, seborrhoeic dermatitis, not cleaning/scrubbing often enough, shampooing too often, scalp psoriasis, eczema, sensitivity to hair care products, or a yeast-like fungus.
-However, Dry skin is the most common cause of flaking dandruff.
+Dandruff can have various causes, including dry epidermis, seborrhoeic dermatitis, not cleaning/scrubbing often plenty of, shampooing too often, scalp psoriasis, eczema, sensitivity to hair care products, or a yeast-like fungus.
+However, Dry epidermis is the most frequent reason behind flaking dandruff.

-Dandruff can sometimes be embarrassing and tough to treat, but we can fight it back for sure.
+Dandruff can often be embarrassing and tough to treat, but we are able to fight it back again for sure.

 - A common condition, but treatable.

-- Not related to hygiene, but washing and brushing the hair can help remove old skin flakes.
+- Not linked to hygiene, but cleansing and brushing the locks might help remove old epidermis flakes.

-- Risk factors consist of a certain skin or medical conditions and the use of inappropriate hair products.
+- Risk factors contain some skin or medical conditions and the application of inappropriate hair products.

-- Treatments are available, but severe cases should consult a doctor.
+- Treatments can be found, but severe cases should consult a health care provider.

-Treatment aims to stop dandruff by slowing down the process that may be the cause of Dandruff.
+Treatment aims to avoid dandruff by slowing the process that may be the reason for Dandruff.

 The strategy will depend on the severity of the condition and the patient’s age.
-However, there are some remedies that can help;
+However, there are a few remedies that can help;

 - Managing Stress: In some people, Stress can trigger dandruff.
 Therefore, it is advisable to lower down the stress to see the result.